Zen1400/Data_Science_Portfolio/SQL/README.md

 2) In exercise 11, remember to seperate With tables with commas except the last one before SELECT, and no need to write WITH again, start directly with name AS

+3) In exercise 13, Columns Aliases are disallowed in WHERE and CASE